 If not specifed by any source, doubleword boundary alignment (D) is assumed.
+(Specifying BFALN=F in a DD statement causes fragmentation of main storage if the DCB is closed before releasing buffers.)

 Note for QSAM: Buffer alignment information must be supplied from the same source as the type of buffering (BFTEK) information or both must be omitted.